Role Mapping

 How Role Mapping Works

-When Just In Time (JIT) Provisioning is enabled for an enterprise external identity provider, Wristband streamlines the login process by dynamically assigning roles to users during authentication.
-Upon login, Wristband fetches the user's groups from the external identity provider and assigns corresponding Wristband roles.
-This instant role assignment guarantees users the right access permissions, enhancing the login experience and maintaining consistent access control.
+Role mapping requires Just In Time (JIT) Provisioning to be enabled for the enterprise external identity provider.
+On login, Wristband fetches the user's roles or security groups from the identity provider and assigns the corresponding Wristband roles, so users get the right access from their very first login.

 Establishing Roles in the External Identity Provider

-To enable role mapping for an external Identity Provider (IDP) in one of your Wristband tenants, start by configuring the IDP from its corresponding administration console.
-Assuming you've already established application integration within the provider for SSO login with Wristband, you need to create groups for the relevant organization.
+To enable role mapping for an external identity provider (IdP) in one of your Wristband tenants, start by configuring the IdP from its administration console.
+This assumes you've already set up application integration in the provider for SSO login with Wristband.

-For example, if a tenant wanted to use Microsoft Entra ID to perform SSO login with JIT provisioning and role mapping, you would establish a security group in the Azure admin console.
+Create groups for the relevant organization in the IdP.
+For example, to use Microsoft Entra ID for SSO login with JIT provisioning and role mapping, you'd establish a security group in the Azure admin console.

-After all groups have been established, you must configure your SSO application in Entra to declare a groups optional claim so that group information is returned in the ID tokens.
-Wristband requires that claim to perform the mapping to roles for your application.
+Once your groups are set up, configure your SSO application in Entra to declare a groups optional claim so group information is returned in the ID token.
+Wristband requires this claim to map groups to roles in your application.

 Mapping Roles in Wristband